Erikdekamps/fitness/README.md

-# 💪 Fitness Tracker
+# 💪 Workout Tracker

-> **Built with AI** – A modern, minimal, mobile-first fitness tracking progressive web app with dark mode.
+> **Built with AI** – A modern, minimal, mobile-first workout tracking progressive web app with dark mode.
 Track your gym workouts with a beautiful calendar view, create custom training plans, manage exercises, use built-in timers, and maintain complete control over your data with full backup/restore capabilities.

 ---